Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Experiments with Grad-ECLIP

 The results for localization are shown in Tab.~\ref{tab:image_seg}.
-Both versions of Grad-ECLIP significantly outperform other explanation methods on PG and energy-PG, which demonstrates that Grad-ECLIP can well reveal that the important pixels for CLIP are inside the object region.
-Comparing Grad-ECLIP with and without $\lambda_i$, Grad-ECLIP without $\lambda_{i}$ obtains relatively higher performance on pixel accuracy and maskIoU, since heat maps that contain more high-value pixels within the ground-truth mask have advantage on these two metrics.
-In Fig.~\ref{fig:w_i}(b,c), using $\lambda_{i}$ reduces the values on the mask while removing the surrounding noise.
-Due to the similar reason, CLIPSurgery obtains higher pixel accuracy and maskIoU, since it tends to put high heat map values on all the pixels of object region, and gets higher score when aggregating the heatmaps inside the object mask in these two evaluations.
-However, the lower PG, energy-PG and AP demonstrate that there are more high values generated outside of the object boundary.
-Better segmentation does not necessarily result in faithful explanations, in terms of both insertion and deletion metrics, as indicated in Table~\ref{tab:del_ins_imagenet}.
+Both versions of Grad-ECLIP significantly outperform other explanation methods on PG and energy-PG \red{($\chi^2$ test on PG hit numbers between Grad-ECLIP and the second best method CLIPSurgery, $\chi^2$=593.3, df=1, p$<$.001)}, which demonstrates that Grad-ECLIP can well reveal that the important pixels for CLIP are inside the object region.
+Comparing Grad-ECLIP with and without $\lambda_i$, Grad-ECLIP without $\lambda_{i}$ obtains relatively higher performance on pixel accuracy and maskIoU, since heat maps that contain more high-value pixels within the ground-truth mask have an advantage on these two metrics.
+In Fig. 9(b,c) of the main paper, using $\lambda_{i}$ reduces the values on the mask while removing the surrounding noise.
+Due to a similar reason, CLIPSurgery obtains higher pixel accuracy and maskIoU, since it tends to put high heat map values on all the pixels of the object region, and gets a higher score when aggregating the heatmaps inside the object mask in these two evaluations.
+However, the lower PG, energy-PG, and AP demonstrate that there are more high values generated outside of the object boundary.